 Each of the three daycare centers has child-appropriate spaces and equipment and a corresponding playground.
 The group daycare providers are not direct university employees – they are self-employed and work for RWTH.
 This means that parents can directly negotiate a supervision contract with the childcare providers, determining the number of supervisory hours and more.

-The U3 group supervision offers parents an ideal framework for daycare all year round, as they are only closed during RWTH's Christmas break and other group-specific times.
+The U3 group supervision offers parents an ideal framework for daycare all year round, as they are only closed during Christmas break and other group-specific times.

 Dedication of Daycare Providers

 The daycare providers who work for RWTH Aachen were all qualified by the "Familiäre Tagesbetreuung e.V." and continue to attend further education classes on various topics.
-RWTH Aachen's U3 supervision team is currently formed of six female childcare providers.
+RWTH Aachen's U3 supervision team is currently formed of eight female childcare providers.
 Almost all the providers have many years of professional experience as daycare providers.
 It is very important for them to have open contact with parents as a basis of satisfying and longlasting work with the children.